Graduate school and beyond, year by year:

 them an update on your research.
 At some point before

-the end of your fourth year you need to make a formal
+the end of your fourth year (and ideally before the end of your third year) you need to make a formal

 proposal for your Ph.D. research.
 Passing this means